 For PNG, there was a mass migration of vessels to the FSM and Nauru a few years ago, as they had more favourable licensing conditions… the same can be said for the RMI ones… and I’m sure that part of the TW strategy is to flag as many vessels in their few diplomatically friendly countries as possible.

-Additionally, they mention a confusing category called “closed loops,” which suggests that the fishing vessel, transhipment vessel, and port all share the same flag or country.
-I find this unclear because PSMA classification depends on the vessel's flag when entering the port, not the flag of the vessel that caught the fish.
-Therefore, the 'closed loop' concept seems unnecessary.
-Most of these closed loops are Russian, while China usually lands and accepts fish from various sources.
+They also talk about a confusing group called "closed loops," which means that the port, the transhipment vessel, and the fishing vessel all have the same flag or country.
+This isn't clear to me because the PSMA classifies a ship based on its flag when it enters the port, not the flag of the ship that caught the fish.
+So, the idea of a "closed loop" doesn't seem to be needed.
+Most of these closed loops are Russian, while China generally lands fish from different places and accepts it.

-Finally, they note that overseas territories might be exempt from PSMA; however, this accounts for a very small portion of their data and is mainly linked to Denmark and the US, which are hardly hotspots for IUU activity.
+Lastly, they say that some overseas territories might not have to follow PSMA.
+But this only affects a small part of their data and is mostly related to Denmark and the US, which aren't exactly IUU hotspots.

 While I acknowledge that they state something like “of course, there are other factors that influence port use,” yet their analysis relies on port use solely in terms of the PSMA.

-When I finished reading the paper, it felt like the point was to publish something containing the word PSMA, regardless of whether it is a valid and ground-truthed analysis.
+When I finished reading the paper, it felt like the point was to publish something containing PSMA, regardless of whether it is has followed a valid and ground-truthed analysis.

 So my apologies in advance if my ignorance causes offence